OpenDDS/OpenDDS/docs/devguide/xtypes.rst

     Sect<16.5>

 When a reader/writer match is happening, type consistency enforcement checks that the two types are compatible according to the type objects if they are available.
-This can be affected on the reader side using :ref:`qos-type-consistency-enforcement`.
 This check will not happen if OpenDDS has been :ref:`configured not to generate or use type objects <xtypes--representing-types-with-typeobject-and-dynamictype>` or if the remote DDS doesn't support type objects.
+Some parts of the compatibility check can be controlled on the reader side using :ref:`qos-type-consistency-enforcement`.
 The full type object compatibility check is too detailed to reproduce here.
 It can be found in :omgspec:`xtypes:7.2.4`.
 In general though two topic types and their nested types are compatible if: